wangsu-api/terraform-provider-wangsu/README.md

 ### License

-Terraform-Provider-TencentCloud is under the Mozilla Public License 2.0.
+Terraform-Provider-Wangsu is under the Mozilla Public License 2.0.
 See the [LICENSE](LICENSE) file for details.